shanonhmhsu/shanonhmhsu.github.io/index.md

 Welcome!
 I am a Postdoctoral Scholar at the <a href="https://economics.uchicago.edu/" target="_blank">Kenneth C. Griffin Department of Economics at the University of Chicago</a>, where I received my Ph.D. in 2024. **I am on the 2024-2025 Job Market**.

 My research focuses on **urban and spatial economics**, **development economics**, and **economic history**.
-I study the factors that drive differences in economic activities across space and over time from a historical perspective.
+I study the factors driving differences in economic activity across space and time, with particular interest in the mechanisms behind regional persistence and leapfrogging.

 Download my <a href="/assets/cv/cv_hsu.pdf" target="_blank">CV</a>.